andrewtavis/wikirepo/README.md

 ### Query Data

-wikirepo's main ETL access function, [wikirepo.data.query](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/query.py), returns a `pandas.DataFrame` of locations and property data across time. `wikirepo.data.query` accessses `data.data_utils.query_repo_dir`, with desired statistics coming from the `query_prop_data` functions of [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) directory modules, and results then being merged across modules and directories.
+wikirepo's main ETL access function, [wikirepo.data.query](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/query.py), returns a `pandas.DataFrame` of locations and property data across time.
+Property access is through `data.data_utils.query_repo_dir`, with desired statistics coming from [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) directory modules, and results then being merged across modules and directories.

-The query structure streamlines not just data extraction, but also the process of adding new wikirepo properties for all to use.
-Adding a new property is as simple as adding a module to an appropriate [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) directory, with most data modules being as simple as six defined variables and a single function call. wikirepo is self indexing, so any property module added is accessible by `wikirepo.data.query`.
-See [data/demographic/population](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/demographic/population.py) for the general structure of data modules, and [examples/add_property](https://github.com/andrewtavis/wikirepo/blob/main/examples/add_property.ipynb) for a quick demo on adding new properties to wikirepo.
+The query structure streamlines not just data extraction, but also the process of adding access to Wikidata properties for all to use.
+Adding a new property is as simple as adding a module to an appropriate [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) directory, with most data modules being as simple as six defined variables and a single function call. wikirepo is self indexing, so any property module added is accessible by [wikirepo.data.query](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/query.py).
+See [data.demographic.population](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/demographic/population.py) for the general structure of data modules, and [examples/add_property](https://github.com/andrewtavis/wikirepo/blob/main/examples/add_property.ipynb) for a quick demo on adding new properties to wikirepo.

 Each query needs the following inputs: